manuphatak/python_hangman/README.rst

 Design
 ======

 This game roughly follows the **Model-View-Controller(MVC)** pattern.
-In the latest overhaul, these roles have been explicitely named: :mod:`hangman.model`, :mod:`hangman.view`, :mod:`hangman.controller`.
+In the latest overhaul, these roles have been explicitly named: :mod:`hangman.model`, :mod:`hangman.view`, :mod:`hangman.controller`.

 Traditionally in MVC the ``controller`` is the focal point.
 It tells the ``view`` what information to collect from the user and what to show.
 It uses that information to communicate with the ``model``--also, the data persistence later--and determine the next step.
 This Hangman MVC adheres to these principals

 Model
 -----

 The model is very simply the hangman game instance--:class:`hangman.model.Hangman`.
 It's a class.
 Every class should have "state" and the methods of that class should manage that state.
 In this case, the "state" is the current "state of the game".
-The public API are for manageing that state.
+The public API are for managing that state.

 The entirety of the game logic is contained in :class:`hangman.model.Hangman`.
 You could technically play the game in the python console by instantiating the class, submitting guesses with the method :meth:`hangman.model.Hangman.guess` and printing the game state.